Mastering Analytics Integration for Peak SEO Performance: A Comprehensive Guide

 Tracking keyword rankings reveals how your target keywords perform in search engine results.
 Use tools within Google Search Console (GSC) to monitor your keyword positions over time.

 - Monitor search visibility metrics like impressions and click-through rate (CTR) in GSC to understand how often your website appears in search results and how often users click on it.
+For instance, a high number of impressions but a low CTR for a specific keyword might indicate that your meta description isn't compelling enough to encourage clicks.

 - Identify keyword ranking fluctuations and investigate potential causes, such as algorithm updates or increased competition.